JasonHan2009/SelinaScript/selina_script.md

 SelinaScript Lang is a front end programming language, the main idea is everything are the math to improve logicality,and this language provide a really simple syntax

-SelinaScript will compile to C, then translate to WASM code
+SelinaScript will compile to WASM code

-In this Language, only has 3 datatypes